China’s Xi to make 3-nation Europe visit starting Thursday

-BEIJING — Chinese President Xi Jinping will visit Italy, France and Monaco from Thursday to March 26.
+BEIJING — Chinese President Xi Jinping will visit Italy, France and Monaco from Thursday to March 26, the foreign ministry said Monday.

 Projects under the initiative have faced complaints that they leave host countries with too much debt, and with too little work going to local companies.